Mobile Video and Visual Storytelling

 - Determining channel options - video, broadcast, live speech or dialogue

 - Planning and editing

 - Practice and perfecting

-- An understanding of different presentation styles and contexts, live and using video
+- An understanding of different visual presentation styles and contexts, live and using video

 - Understanding of varying audience needs and presentation conditions, live and digital

-- Renewed confidence in their ability to deal with storytelling, live and digital
+- Renewed confidence in their ability to deal with visual storytelling and mobile video

 This course has a minimum number requirement, so please book early to ensure the course is not cancelled.
 If you are booking travel or accommodation, please check with the office first that the course is taking place.